Remo (film): Plot

+This is a story of a boy who goes to extreme lengths of disguising his gender to win the love of his beloved.

 Siva aka S.K is a theatre actor whose only aim is to become a superstar like Rajinikanth.
-However, his inability to act in romantic scenes hinders his path to the dream, and is even rejected by director K. S. Ravikumar during the audition for his new film Avvai Shanmugi 2.
+However, his inability to act in romantic scenes hinders his path to the dream, and is even rejected by director K. S. Ravikumar during the audition for his new film Avvai Shanmugi 2, a sequel to his own 1996 film, Avvai Shanmugi.
 He comes across Kavya, who is a doctor, and instantly falls in love with her.
 He goes to her house to propose his love, only to find out that she is engaged to a doctor named Vishwanath alias Vishwa.
 Siva, though deeply saddened at this development, decides to woo Kavya anyway and somehow break her engagement with Vishwa.
 He disguises himself as a woman nurse, going by the name of "Remo" (short for "Regina Motwani", a combination of the names of actresses Regina Cassandra and Hansika Motwani), and takes up a job in the same hospital where Kavya works.